sridharmanohar/Design-Patterns/Spring-Security-Running-Notes.md

     * logoutSuccessUrl has The URL to redirect to after logout has occurred.
 The default is /login?logout
     * If a custom LogoutSuccessHandler is provided as in the above example then the logoutSuccessUrl() is ignored.
     * Generally, in order to customize logout functionality, you can add LogoutHandler and/or LogoutSuccessHandler implementations.
 For many common scenarios, these handlers are applied under the covers when using the fluent API.
-8. **Major building blocks of Spring Security**:
-    * SecurityContextHolder
-        * to provide access to SecurityContext
-        * **package? class or interface??**
-    * SecurityContext
-        * to hold the Authentication and possibly request-specific security information
-        * **package? class or interface??**
-    * Authentication
-        * to represent the principal in a Spring Security-specific manner.
-        * **what is a principal??**
-        * **package? class or interface??**
-    * GrantedAuthority
-        * to reflect the application-wide permissions granted to a principal.
-        * **package? class or interface??**
-        * **what does this exactly contain?
-ROLES??**
-    * UserDetails
-        * to provide the necessary information to build an Authentication object from your application’s DAOs or other source of security data.
-        * **package? class or interface??**
-    * UserDetailsService
-        * to create a UserDetails when passed in a String-based username (or certificate ID or the like).
-        * this is part of top-level package: org.springframework.security.core
-        * this is an interface
-        * it has a single method:
-            * *UserDetails loadUserByUsername(String username) throws UsernameNotFoundException;*
-            * The returned UserDetails is an interface that provides getters that guarantee non-null provision of authentication information such as the username, password, granted authorities and whether the user account is enabled or disabled.
-        * This can be implemented in 2 ways:
-            * In-memory authentication:
-                * where a persistent data store is not needed and a memory map is supplied
-                * but this approach is basically for testing purposes only
-            * JdbcDaoImpl:
-                * this implementation of UserDetailsService can obtain authentication information from a JDBC data source
-                * Internally Spring JDBC is used
-                * This is a class
-                * this implementation assumes a default schema consisting of 2 tables - users and authorities
-                * *users table*: username, password and enabled
-                * *authorities table*: username, authority
-    * **how does spring security fit in applications like the REST API examples that I have seen which has OAuth also??
-I know Spring Security does the authentication and OAuth does the authorization but what exactly does spring security authenticate in such application and when is it called, before OAuth or after??**
 9. **What is authentication in Spring Security?**
     * Lets consider a standard authentication scenario that everyone is familiar with.
         * A user is prompted to log in with a username and password.